inkVerb/rgb/README.md

 ## Install any dependencies for this project

-sudo apt install octave ffmpeg git kdenlive
+`sudo apt install octave ffmpeg imagemagick git kdenlive`

 ## Clone the Repo